CaseyBennington/Photographer-Landing-Page/README.txt

+# Photographer Landing Page
-This is a demo Business Landing Page made for FEWD.
+This is a demo Business Landing Page.

 EDIT: Web fonts are not currently working for this site on github pages.